joestubbs/coe379l-fa25/docs/unit02/linear_classification.rst

 learns a function, :math:`f(X)`, that correctly classifies all points in the inputs space after a finite set of updates.

 We will not try to prove this theorem at this time, but we could give a proof in a future lecture.
-The idea of the proof is to bound the total number of updates above and below and show that these two bounds converge.
+Intuitively, since the dataset is finite and the data are linearly separable, there is some minimum, positive distance between the data points and the separating hyperplane.
+On approach to building a proof is to bound the total number of updates above and below and show that these two bounds converge.

 Linear Classification with Scikit Learn